 Norio Ohga, the Chairman of SONY, was coming for a demo.
 He was a pilot, and flew into Silicon Valley one sunny day, and Etak's research department was his first stop.
 He sat at my desk, and we gave him some demos.
 The POV navigation system struck him, and now it's one of the standard types you'll find in car navigation systems.

 SONY had released their first Naviken-standard product, the NVX-1, along with the guides produced by my authoring software.
-I had one more unusual guidebook to produce, and enlisted Bruce Robertson, and old colleague who had introduced me to Etak in the first place.
+I had one more unusual guidebook to produce, and enlisted Bruce Robertson, an old colleague who had introduced me to Etak in the first place.
 Together we polished up the tools again to meet new standards, and passed the results to teams producing guidebooks for a raft of navigation systems.

 After that, Jan Piper asked me down to Menlo Park for two reasons.
 Firstly, he needed me to add something else to the first serious PC-based navigation product, SkyMap, which he'd nutured for a number of years.
 This was also the first packaged computer software released under the SONY name.
 It came with a GPS device, and the idea was to use your notebook computer as a navigator.
 It worked quite well, and won PC magazine's best new software product.
 This was the first time SONY had an award-winning piece of software, making the board at SONY quite happy with the company they'd purchased.
 So they kept the funding at high levels.